GoogleCloudPlatform/getting-started-java/helloworld-compat/README.md

-# Google App Engine Standard Environment Hello World Sample
+# Google App Engine Flex Environment "compat" Hello World Sample

 This sample demonstrates how to deploy an application on Google App Engine.